Yucca in San Gabriel Mountains, 2000.

 So, since then, I often prefer to look and think, not catch tigers.
 Here are some things that I've seen.
 I've used some thoughts for my poems (the rest gets wasted, I guess).

-I am your rose.
+I am Werther reborn

 Once Upon a Love